Kevin E. Lewis, Realtor®

 Hawaii Association of Realtors®

-The Hawaii real estate market was affected by the West Coast real estate correction from 2007 to 2011, and we saw median home prices fall about 35% from the all time highs.
-The recovery in the stock market, historically low interest rates, and improving local economy have all helped the Hawaii County housing market in 2012 and 2013.
-Vacant land prices, which corrected as a result of too many Sellers cashing in profits and too few Builders or Investors buying land, also showed signs of recovery.
-In 2012 - 2014 Kona sales picked up sharply as prices fell, while Hilo and Puna had a slower recovery.
+The Hawaii real estate market was greatly affected by the West Coast real estate correction from 2007 to 2011.
+We saw median home prices fall about 35% from our all time highs.
+The recovery in the stock market, historically low interest rates, and improving local economy have all helped the Hawaii County housing market to grow again in 2012 and 2013.
+Vacant land prices, which corrected as a result of too many Sellers cashing in profits and too few Builders or Investors buying land, also are showing signs of recovery.
 The long term economic outlook for all of the Big Island of Hawaii remains positive.
 The market on the Big Island Hawaii should continue to improve in 2014.
 Big Island Sees Best Economic Outlook in Five Years

 Attitudes are changing about the improving Hawaii economy and real estate market.
 This should help 2014 be a good year for Big Island real estate sales.